Lurex

 Lurex is the registered brand name of the Lurex Company, Ltd. for a type of yarn with a metallic appearance.
 The yarn is made from synthetic film, onto which a metallic aluminium, silver, or gold layer has been vaporized.
 "Lurex" may also refer to cloth created with the yarn.
-The word “lurex” is absent in the English language as a common noun: this is the name of the trademark and the company Lurex Company Limited, which launched the production of such yarn based on nylon and polyester — Lurex in the 1970s.
-The name was based on the English lure — “temptation; attractiveness”.
+The word "lurex" is absent in the English language as a common noun: this is the name of the trademark and the company Lurex Company Limited, which launched the production of such yarn based on nylon and polyester—Lurex in the 1970s.
+The name was based on the English lure—"temptation; attractiveness".

 The Lurex Company

 Hugo Wolfram, father of mathematician Stephen Wolfram, served as Managing Director of the Lurex Company; he was also author of three novels.

 Lurex in media

 Lurex has been a popular material for movie and television costumes.
 For example, the bodysuit worn by actress Julie Newmar as Catwoman in the Batman TV series of the 1960s is constructed of black Lurex.

 It was also seen in the slasher movie franchise Scream as the killer Ghostface costume known as Father Death to conceal the identity during the murder sprees.
-Originally it was going to be white but concerns was made to regarding comparisons of the Ku Klux Klan.
+Originally it was going to be white but was changed over concerns regarding comparisons to the Ku Klux Klan.